I played and kicked ass at games like Axis&Allies and Titan as a young pup.

-He taught himself to program computers as a young pup.
-The first software Geoff developed professionally was a Chemical Weapons Attack Simulator for the USAF.
-He did it in Visual Basic 3.0 in Win3.11, on a 386SX16 processor.
-Since then he has built websites professionally and browser based multiplayer kingdom games.
+I started teaching myself to program computers.
+The computer age was dawning.
+My dad wrote software for the military, so it made sense he’d get me into it.
+The first piece of software I developed professionally was a Chemical Weapons Attack Simulator for the USAF.
+Since then I built websites professionally and browser based multiplayer kingdom games.

 Thanksgiving of 2003 represents the epoch of my writing journey.
 I penned my first novel between Thanksgiving and Christmas that year.
 I had high hopes for it of course, but it needed work.
 I wrote Juxta, Magi next, my first attempt at epic fantasy.
 My muse demanded a sci-fi war book, so I wrote R.A.E.C.E.
 Genesis.

 I had no clue how to get published.
 I didn’t know how to edit my manuscripts (and they needed editing).
 It kind of hit me like lightning one day.
 Sinclair Community College might have an English class I could take.

 I discovered English Composition I&II, Fiction Writing, Advanced Fiction Writing, Novel Writing, Horror Fiction, and the most awesome class ever, Text Editing.
 I took classes with Ed Davis and Tim Waggoner.
 I’d still be taking classes there if Ed had not retired.
 I am very thankful to them.